Choe-Ji-Hwan/Fire_Detect_Custom_Yolov5/README.md

-# fire detect using custom datas and yolov5
+# Fire detect using custom datas and yolov5
 - use Colab
 - Process</br>
 ```